Child Injury Law

 Extended Statute of Limitation for Minors

-ORS 12.160 “tolls”—in other words, suspends—the running of the statute of limitations for a cause of action held by a minor for up to five years, but no more than one year after the minor reaches age 18.
+ORS 12.160 “tolls”—in other words, suspends—the running of the statute of limitations for a cause of action held by a minor for up to five years, but for no more than one year after the minor reaches age 18.

 For example, if a minor has a cause of action stemming from an accident that occurred when the minor was seven years old, the statute of limitation would be tolled until the child is 12 years old.
 If a minor has a cause of action stemming from an accident that occurred when the minor was 16, the statute of limitation would be tolled until the minor turns 19.
 The appointment of a GAL (or a conservator or guardian) does not change the tolling effect of ORS 12.160.
 A parent’s claim for medical expenses (as discussed above) is also tolled for the same period.